sparkplugstudios/sparkplugstudios.github.io/privacy.markdown

 -->

-## Where we send your data

- Our sites are hosted via third party providers.
-As such our services and website(s) may be hosted outside of your country of residence.
-Your data may be transferred inside or outside of the EU.
-By using our website(s) or the services we provide, you acknowledge your consent to such data transfer.

- For more information on how our third party domain provider [ipage.com](https://www.ipage.com) ensure the protection of your data please see their privacy [information](https://newfold.com/privacy-center).
-For more information on how our third party hosting provider [Github](https://www.github.com) ensure the protection of your data please see their privacy [information](https://docs.github.com/en/github/site-policy/github-privacy-statement)

-### Embedded links to other websites

-This website may contain links to other websites provided by third parties not under our control.
-When following a link and providing information to a 3rd-party website, please be aware that we are not responsible for the data provided to that third party.

-This policy only applies to the website(s) we author and provide for public consumption, so when you visit other websites, even when you click on a link posted on the website(s), you should read their own privacy policies.

-### Google Web Fonts

-This website uses Web Fonts from Google.
-The provider is Google Inc, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.

-The use of Google Fonts allows me to present this website using my choice of fonts, regardless of the fonts that are installed locally.
-This is done by retrieving the Google Web Fonts from a Google server in the USA and the associated transfer of your data to Google.
-This data is your IP address and which page you have visited on this website.
-The use of Google Web Fonts is based on Art.
-6 para.
-1 lit. f DSGVO.
-As the operator of this website, I have a legitimate interest in the optimal display and transmission of my web presence.

-The company Google is certified for the US-European data protection convention "Privacy Shield".
-This data protection agreement is intended to ensure compliance with the level of data protection applicable in the EU.

-Details about Google Web Fonts can be found here: [https://www.google.com/fonts#AboutPlace:about](https://www.google.com/fonts#AboutPlace:about) and further information in the Google Privacy Policy: [https://policies.google.com/privacy/partners?hl=de](https://policies.google.com/privacy/partners?hl=de).

 ## Acknowledgement

 By using the website(s) or the services we provide you acknowledge your consent to the practices described herein.
 You also acknowledge your consent to the practices described within our [Disclaimer](/disclaimer).

-### Privacy Policy Changes
+### Policy Changes

-Although most changes are likely to be minor, we may change this Privacy & Cookies Policy from time to time, and at our sole discretion.
-To this end we encourage visitors to frequently check this page for any changes to this policy.
+Although most changes are likely to be minor, we may change our policies from time to time, and at our sole discretion.
+To this end we encourage visitors to frequently check this page for any changes to these policies.
 Your continued use of this site after any change in our policies will constitute your acceptance of such change.

 ### Current Status

-This Privacy & Cookies Policy was last updated {{page.modified}}
+These Privacy & Cookies Policies were last updated {{page.modified}}